Competitive Erosion is Conformally Invariant: Interface dynamics

-Thus \emph{competitive erosion} is a competing version of Internal DLA which is a fundamental growth model; first proposed by Meakin and Deutch in 1986 as a model of industrial chemical processes such as electropolishing, corrosion and etching.
-Competing particle systems modeling co-exitence of various species etc, have been the subject of intense study in physical sciences as well as mathematics: competing versions of the Richardson model were considered in \cite{cr2,cr1}, processes modeling annihilation between competing species were studied in a series of works, see for e.g. \cite{bra1,bra2}.
-The study of \emph{competitive erosion} was initiated in \cite {cyl} where the reader can find a detailed introduction of the process.
+Note that \emph{Competitive erosion} can be thought of as a competing version of Internal Diffusion Limited Aggregation (IDLA), which is a fundamental growth model; first proposed by Meakin and Deutch in 1986, as a model of industrial chemical processes such as electropolishing, corrosion and etching.
+Competing particle systems, modeling co-existence of various species etc, have been the subject of intense study in physical sciences as well as mathematics: competing versions of the Richardson model were considered in \cite{cr2,cr1}, processes modeling annihilation between competing species were studied in a series of works, see for e.g., \cite{bra1,bra2}.
+The study of \emph{competitive erosion} was initiated in \cite {cyl} by the authors along with Lionel Levine and James Propp, where the reader can find a detailed introduction of the process.
 The underlying graph considered in \cite{cyl} was the cylinder (the product of a path and a cycle).
-However the original question asked by Propp was in the setting where the underlying graph is a discrete approximation to a general smooth simply connected domain.
+However, the original question asked by Propp (\cite{pcpropp}) was in the setting where the underlying graph is a discrete approximation to a general smooth simply connected planar domain.
 The process was predicted to exhibit \emph{conformal invariance}.
 Confirming this is the goal of the article.
-More on comparison with Internal DLA is presented in Section \ref{idla1}.\\
+More on comparison with IDLA is presented in Section \ref{idla1}.

-\nin Many 2D lattice models of physical phenomena are believed to have conformally invariant scaling limits: percolation, Ising model, self-avoiding polymers, dimer models etc. The last decade and a half has witnessed tremendous progress in understanding such models.
-Below we mention some of the seminal works; conformal invariance of various observables related to dimer models, was established by Kenyon (see \cite{ke1, ke3,ke2}), convergence to conformally invariant scaling limit for loop erased random walk was established by Lawler, Schramm, Werner \cite{law1}, conformal invariance in percolation and spin systems was proven by Smirnov, see \cite{smi1} and the references therein.